asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Encourage Full Team Participation

 Since the driver does not need to know how to program, an opportunity emerges to include the entire team in mob sessions.
-Resist the urge to make mob programming _"only a developer practice."_ Poor collaboration within development teams is all too common in the industry, having been influenced by decades of waterfall processes and functional reporting silos.
+Resist the urge to make mob programming _"only a developer practice."_ Poorly collaborating development teams are still too common in the industry, having been influenced by decades of waterfall processes and functional reporting silos.
 This practice aims to change that.
-Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating with teammates through comments in JIRA issues anymore.
+Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating with teammates through comments in Jira issues anymore.

-I recommend that everyone take part in a mob session who is required to take a single story or task from "To Do" to completion.
-The lean folks would often say everyone responsible for taking an idea from concept to cash.
+I recommend that everyone take part in a mob session who is required to take a single story or task from start to completion (from concept to cash).
 Typically this means developers, QA, UX, Operations, and product owners will all take part in mob programming sessions depending on the nature of the work.

-Individuals can still leave and rejoin the mob for any reason.
-For example, if a large refactoring is taking place the product owner and even QA may want to step away if they aren't contributing to the mobbing session, but be available to rejoin as soon as they can contribute to moving the work forward again.
+Individuals can still leave and rejoin the mob for any reason, but the mobbing session will continue without them.
+For example, if a large refactoring is taking place some of the non-programmers may want to step away if they aren't contributing to the refactoring.
+But they should rejoin as soon as they can contribute to moving the work forward again.

 ### Introduces WIP limits